 - Students recommended to receive a C- or better in order to advance from Spanish 1 to Spanish 2. - Students must complete courses consecutively.
-Student may not skip a year of Spanish unless they receive written permission from the instructor. - All students with no formal experience with Spanish (regardless of their background) begin at Spanish 1.
+Student may not skip a year of Spanish unless they receive written permission from the instructor.

 SPANISH 1